me-is-mukul/emoji-auto-completion/README.md

+# !!!work in progress.. it's not final yet!!!
 # what i do??
-enables emoji auto-completion feature on websites. for example... on whatsapp-web you write `:smile` and you get emojis popup over the cursor. but these features are not available on websites like instagram and youtube, and this web-extension helps you with that.
+enables emoji auto-completion feature on websites. for example... on whatsapp-web you write `:smile` and you get emojis popup over the cursor. but these features are not available on websites like instagram , and this web-extension helps you with that.

 # how to use??